How to Beat a DUI, DWI Breath Test Case With or Without a Lawyer

 It is important to realize that there are no set number of ways how to challenge and fight the validity or accuracy of high breath test results over the legal limit of .08 BAC for DUI or DWI charges.
-Once a driver’s arrest details can be carefully reviewed online through us of what occurred during the arrest, a skilled and local DUI lawyer will use the facts of the case and build a strong defense to fight any of the evidence or Breathalyzer results that will be presented by the prosecution.
+Once a driver’s arrest details can be carefully reviewed online through us of what occurred during the arrest, a skilled and local DUI lawyer will use the facts of the case and build a strong defense to challenge any of the evidence or testing results that will be presented by the prosecution.

 - The arresting officer improperly administered the Breathalyzer.